alihaydaroglu/ECE358-notes/PS1.md

 $$

-Applying KVL on the left nodes we get:
+Apply KVL on the left nodes to get:

 $$